SlobodanStojkovic/express-and-nodejs-weather-app/README.md

 2. Run npm install from terminal
 3. Run node src/app.js

-Wait 30 seconds for server to open automaticaly or go to http://localhost:3000/ and there you can type inside input city for which you want to see weather details.
+Wait 30 seconds for server, or if it doesn't open, go to http://localhost:3000/ and there you can type inside input city for which you want to see weather details.